neonwatty/x-search-pro/tests/README.md

 # E2E Testing with Playwright

-Comprehensive end-to-end testing for the X Search Tabs Chrome extension using Playwright.
+Comprehensive end-to-end testing for the X Search Pro Chrome extension using Playwright.

 ## Prerequisites